surecart/surecart-wp-plugin/README.md

 ## Credits

-Checkout Engine is powered by the [WP Emerge framework](https://wpemerge.com/).
+SureCart is powered by the [WP Emerge framework](https://wpemerge.com/).